lgw2/lgw2.github.io/_teaching/csci132-fall-2022/lectures/lecture1.md

 using the command line; however, all class demonstrations will be done in Eclipse, so the easiest way to keep up with the class will be to use that.

+### Running your first Java program

+Follow these steps:
+* open Eclipse
+* create a new Java project
+* inside the `src` folder, create a new Package
+* inside the Package, create a new Class
+* use the green play button to run

 ### Files used in class

 [HelloWorld.java](https://lgw2.github.io/teaching/csci132-fall-2022/lectures/HelloWorld.java)